-However, in order to reach your fitness goals, make progress, and reduce the risk of injury, you must continue to develop your mobility.
+However, to reach your fitness goals, progress, and reduce the risk of injury, you must continue developing your mobility.

 Mobility means having supple joints and flexible muscles.
-To say that it’s important would be a masterpiece of understatement.
-It’s an important part of reducing your risk of accelerated aging.
+To say that it’s essential would be a masterpiece of understatement.
+It’s an integral part of reducing your risk of accelerated aging.

 Are Your Joints Acting Up?

-It would be wrong of me to leave you thinking that active and passive stretching will single-handedly solve all of your joint issues.
+I would be wrong to leave you thinking that active and passive stretching will single-handedly solve all of your joint issues.
 The truth is that if your joints are feeling tender or stiff – whether it’s your shoulders, elbows, lower back, hips, or knees – what will most likely help them feel fantastic again is an advanced-level anti-inflammatory diet.
 It’s life-changing.

-An anti-inflammatory diet, in conjunction with a strategic active and passive stretching program, would likely be your best solution for healthier joints and muscles.
+An anti-inflammatory diet and a strategic active and passive stretching program would likely be your best solution for healthier joints and muscles.

 Additional Sources on Active VS Passive Stretching: